gzigzigzeo/grid_fu/README.md

 ```

 You must specify tag for table element.
 If tag is nil section will not be
-wrapped with tag on render.
+wrapped within tag on render, but content will be rendered.

 Any option could be a block.
-Block accepts member or member class and index.
+Block accepts member or member class and index and
+a reference to table's object.

 ## Reusing